QinLab-WFU/FTH/README.md

 # Factorized Transformer Hashing with Adaptive Routing for Large-scale Image Retrieval
-This paper is accepted for ACM MM2025.
+This paper is accepted for ACMMM 2025.

 ## Training